secure-software-engineering/phasar/BreakingChanges.md

 - The type `WholeProgramAnalysis` has been removed.
 Use `AnalysisController` instead.
 - The IFDS and IDE TabulationProblems no longer take all of `LLVMProjectIRDB*`, `LLVMTypeHierarchy*`, `LLVMPointsToInfo*` and `LLVMBasedICFG*` as an argument.
 Instead, they only get what they need.
 - The `IFDSSolver` and `IDESolver` now take an instance of the `ICFGBase` interface as additional argument to their ctor (because the analysis problems now not necessarily store a reference to it anymore).
 - The `IDETabulationProblem` is now a base class of `IFDSTabulationProblem` (and not vice versa as it was previously).
 In their ctors they only take the bare minimum of arguments: The IRDB, the entrypoints and optionally the special zero-value.
 If the zero-value is not passed in the ctor (as it was previously), it has to be set from within the client analysis' ctor.
-You may use te new function `initializeZeroValue(d_t)` for this.
+You may use the new function `initializeZeroValue(d_t)` for this.